-- 8.25 Detached garages and outbuildings should relate sympathetically to the main dwelling in style, proportions and external finishes.
-In most cases, it will not be appropriate for a garage to be sited between the house and the road. - 8.26 Detached garages and outbuildings should be single storey structures and the eaves height should not normally exceed 2.5m from ground level, with the ridge height not exceeding of 4m.
-Proposals for garages will be benchmarked against the standard sizes for single garages as outlined in the South Yorkshire Residential Design Guide, which states the internal floor area for single garages should be 3m by 6.5m.
+- 7.27 Detached garages and outbuildings should relate sympathetically to the main dwelling in style, proportions and external finishes.
+In most cases, it will not be appropriate for a garage to be sited between the house and the road. - 7.28 Detached garages and outbuildings should be single storey structures and the eaves height should not normally exceed 2.5 metres from ground level, whilst the ridge height should not exceed 4 metres.
+Proposals for garages will be assessed using the reference of a standard size for a single garage as outlined in the South Yorkshire Residential Design Guide, which states the internal floor area for garages should be 3m by 6.5m.
 For double garage proposals a standard floor area size is considered to be 6.5m x 6.5m.
-It is not considered appropriate for detached garages to include dormer windows as a way of accommodating rooms in the roof space, but however, in some circumstances (e.g. where the garage is set within a large curtilage) it may be possible to utilise the roof space for ancillary accommodation/storage but not as an annex/granny annex.
-Where the privacy of neighbouring residents would not be compromised it may therefore be possible to install roof lights. - 8.27 Applications for annexes should be accompanied by a planning statement outlining the relationship between the existing dwelling and the proposed annex and that of the proposed residents.
+It is not considered appropriate for detached garages to include dormer windows as a way of accommodating rooms in the roof space, however, in some circumstances (e.g. where the garage is set within a large curtilage) it may be possible to utilise the roof space for ancillary accommodation/storage but not as an annex/granny annex.
+Where the privacy of neighbouring residents would not be compromised it may therefore be possible to install roof lights. - 7.29 Applications for annexes should be accompanied by a planning statement outlining the relationship between the existing dwelling and the proposed annex and that of the proposed residents.
 An annex building, often referred to as a 'Granny Annex' may be permitted in a rear garden where it would not occupy a disproportionate amount of the garden and would not have its own separate access or garden area.
-An annex should normally have a close physical relationship with the host dwelling and maintain a reliance with it having some shared facilities, be single storey and their size shall be benchmarked against the floor area of a studio apartment, of 33m2 as outlined in the South Yorkshire Residential Design Guide.
+An annex should normally have a close physical relationship with the host dwelling and maintain a reliance with it having some shared facilities, be single storey and their size shall be up to 39m2 and no larger than the size of a double garage.
 If the Council is mindful to grant planning permission, it will almost always be subject to a condition which requires the annex to remain ancillary to the main dwelling, same family occupancy and one which prevents it being used, sold or rented as an independent dwelling/separated planning unit at a later date.